History of Milford Haven: The 19th century − Development of the town

 Between 1801 and 1803, the town and waterway were protected by temporary batteries at Hakin Point and south of St Katherine's Church, in response to the perceived threat following the Fishguard Invasion.
 In 1814 the Royal Dockyard was transferred to Pembroke Dock, which quickly reduced the fortunes of the new town.
 John Bartholomew commented in 1887 that Milford was in a languishing state, although he noted that the commercial docks, at that time under construction, "will probably become a great seat of trade with America."
 Robert Fulke Greville inherited the estate in 1824, and in 1853 relocated to the town.
 He commenced a series of improvements, including the building of a wooden pier and hotel for the Irish traffic and two bridges across Milford's two pills (accompanied by toll houses).
-In 1857 the Milford Improvement Act was passed, appointing improvement commissioners to run the town.
+The Milford Improvement Act 1857 (20 & 21 Vict. c.
+74) appointed improvement commissioners to run the town.

 The town's population was further boosted by Quaker whalers from Nantucket, and a growing fishing industry that employed a large number of people.
 By 1849, the district of Hakin was described as a considerable centre of boat building, with approximately 200 "shipwrights residing at that place".
-The Milford Docks Act 1874 authorised the construction of a docks in Hubberston Pill, a plan which was estimated to require two and a half years before completion.
+The Milford Docks Act 1874 (37 & 38 Vict. c. lxvii) authorised the construction of a docks in Hubberston Pill, a plan which was estimated to require two and a half years before completion.
 Actual completion was not achieved until 1888, delayed in part due to the bankruptcy of Samuel Lake.
 Contemporary speculation suggested that a journey between London and New York via Milford would now be possible in less than seven days, two days fewer than the voyage on the established Liverpool route.
 There was also considerable thought given to a proposed "Montreal & Milford Line", linking the two ports and potentially cutting the journey time even further than that of New York.
 It was eventually finished in 1888, but the transatlantic trade hoped for never materialized.
 Instead, the newly completed dockyard became the home of a sprawling fishing industry.
 By 1906, Milford had become the sixth largest fishing port in the UK, and in contrast to the general decline in Pembrokeshire's economy and a migration towards the South Wales Coal fields during the 1880s, its population rose.
 The Pembrokeshire Herald claimed in 1912 that "the fish trade is Milford's sole industry....the population of the town has doubled by means of it".
 In 1863, the railway network came to Milford, linking it to the Haverfordwest line and beyond.
 In 1866, work was completed on an additional extension which provided access to the docks and mining depot on the eastern side of the town.
 If the Manchester and Milford Railway scheme had come to fruition, the town would have enjoyed a direct rail link to the Midlands and Northwest England.